 If you’ve been on a walk in nature, the relationship between nature and mental health is probably no surprise to you.
 One aspect of mental health that’s related to nature, however, might surprise you: feeling socially connected.
 Blue spaces, areas with a body of water nearby, are particularly good at helping us feel connected and less isolated.
 A 2020 report from the UK’s environmental agency found that blue spaces increased not only our connection to nature, but opportunities to socialize and build communities.

-The mental health benefits of time in nature are plentiful and can help you live longer!
+The mental health benefits of time in nature are plentiful and can help you live a long life with great well being and lower health care costs.

 Curious how to get outside more often?
 Check out some of my favorite nature activities or subscribe to my weekly newsletter.
 When you subscribe, you get weekly advice on how to use nature to be happier and healthier and you also get my ebook on how to be less stressed this week using nature for free.